 🌱 Dry ‘Em

-Also, keep in mind these helpful tips from Red Butte Garden when you start your Utah herb garden.
+Keep in mind these helpful tips from Red Butte Garden when you start your Utah herb garden.

 - Harvest your bounty.
 You put in all the work, now reap the rewards.
 Regular harvesting is better for overall plant health, just make sure you do it correctly.

 - Give your herbs space to grow.
 Don’t crowd them!
-A bonus tip: plant mint in it’s own pot.
+A bonus tip: Plant mint in its own pot.
 It’s notoriously a plant bully that takes over everything.

-Related: Effortless gardening tips for renters and plant killers.
+Related listening: Effortless gardening tips for renters and plant killers.
 [City Cast Salt Lake 🎧]